balderdashy/waterline-docs/associations.md

   }
 });

-// A Pet may only have a single user var Pet = Waterline.Collection.extend({
+// A Pet may have multiple users var Pet = Waterline.Collection.extend({

   identity: 'pet',